 What would you feel if you walked into a salon and rock music played?
-This shows how sounds and music can impact the salon ambiance.
-You can add waterfalls on your walls for a soothing sound, or you can play a nature sound playlist on Spotify.
+This shows how sounds and music can impact the salon's ambiance.
+You can add waterfalls on your walls for a soothing sound, or curate a nature sound playlist you can play on your speakers.
 Soft, instrumental music helps as well.
-A combination of these sounds helps create a serene and relaxing environment, which will serve as a very welcomed escape by your clients from the rat race and the stresses of the day.
+Combining these sounds helps create a serene and relaxing environment in your beauty salon, which will serve as a welcome escape for your clients from the rat race and the stresses of the day.

 4. Revamp Your Waiting Area

 Ideally, your customers shouldn’t have to wait long hours for their appointments.
-However, there will be times when they will probably have to wait for their turn for any number of reasons.
+However, there will be times when they will probably have to wait for their turn for many reasons.
 No one wants to wait, but if your customers really have to, best to make their wait as comfortable as possible.
-You can have a comfortable, yet stylish couch.
-You can also play relaxing music, and provide reading materials, and more.
-Offer them beverages and go out of your way to make them feel comfortable, just like home.

 5. Provide Entertainment

 Hair treatments and other salon services can take hours to complete.
-In order to keep your customers comfortable install a TV and, perhaps even high-speed internet as well as books and other reading material available.
+In order to keep your customers comfortable, install a TV and, perhaps even a high-speed internet as well as books and other reading material available.
 This will keep them occupied and help make the time go by quicker.

 6. Check Your Salon’s Setup

 Are your salon chairs properly spaced out?
 Do your clients have enough privacy when getting their hair done?
-The setup of your salon is another important factor to consider in improving the ambiance.
+The setup of your beauty or hair salon is another critical factor to consider in improving the ambiance.
 When your clients get their hair and nails done, they want to relax in their own space.
 They shouldn’t worry about nosy and noisy customers.
 Be sure to give enough room for clients to enjoy and be more relaxed.

 If you don’t have enough space, you can still offer privacy and promote relaxation by adding partitions or curtains.
 You can also add spaces between stations to help your clients feel more at ease in your salon.

-I’m sure that you have heard of, attended, or at least seen pictures and videos of these events.
-Either way, setting up an exhibit at a hair show is a great way to increase your salon’s brand awareness and to get your name out there to new clients.
+Most people have surely heard of, or perhaps attended hair and beauty show events.
+Salon owners often set up an exhibit at a hair show to increase the salon’s brand awareness and get their name out to potential clients.

 Hair and beauty shows are a great way to demonstrate the talents of your salon’s stylists in an environment where you know everyone attending is very interested in your profession.
 You can also meet other salon owners there and create a network that might be useful in the future.

 Having plenty of pictures and videos of your hair salon operations at the exhibit to upload to your website/social media will also do wonders for positioning you as an industry leader in your community.

 While everyone is busy with their social media channels, don’t forget about the goldmine that is YouTube!
 It can be time-consuming to create video content, but YouTube is still profitable for many salons.
 After all, YouTube reaches nearly 2 billion users every single day.
 We smell an opportunity!

-Try posting videos of your hair stylists working on popular hairstyles or even take it a step further and make it a step-by-step tutorial so that it reaches a broader audience (tutorials are always popular!).
+Try posting videos of your hairstylists working on popular hairstyles or even take it a step further and make it a step-by-step tutorial so that it reaches a broader audience (tutorials are always popular!).
 Or, salon owners can create a ‘day in the life’ vlog where they feature what they do on a typical day in the salon.
 That’s always an interesting watch for many potential customers.

 Although it may seem like an aging practice, print media can still be an effective way of getting your name out there.
 Plus, it doesn’t cost much.
 The tricky part is knowing where they will be looked at and read instead of ignored.

-Think about other businesses that have a similar clientele to yours—fitness centers, dance academies, gymnasiums, local cafes, hotel lobbies, etc. If you run a hair salon, you might want to strike up a deal with the local nail salon and refer clients to one another.
+Think about other businesses with similar clientele—fitness centers, dance academies, gymnasiums, local cafes, hotel lobbies, etc. If you run a hair salon, you might want to strike up a deal with the local nail salon and refer clients to one another.
 Co-marketing is a great way to attract new clients.
 It’s a win-win situation for both salon owners and the other business involved.

 The simple act of walking around your community and talking to local businesses is a great way to spread the word about your salon.
 You may be surprised by the number of companies that let you put up a poster.
-The important thing with this tactic is to invest the money into making them look attractive and professional.
+The important thing with this tactic is investing the money to make them look attractive and professional.